Imagine…

 David Liddiard & Associates

-The kitchens are anchored by enormous island benches, topped with 100 mm deep Caesarstone slabs.
+The kitchens are anchored by enormous island benches, topped with 100 mm deep silica-free Caesarstone slabs.
 The pallet is restrained – slate blue, white and bronze.
-Australian made tapware from Astra Walker, Miele appliances, including two ovens and induction cooktops, plus walk-in butlers’ pantries will delight the most fastidious cooks.
+Australian made tapware from Astra Walker, Miele or Falcon Kitchener stoves, plus walk-in butlers’ pantries will delight the most fastidious cooks.

 Slim shaker joinery and tiled backsplashes, inspired by pressed metal, continue the blend of classic and contemporary.